pkutaj/pkutaj.github.io/_posts/2021-04-28-Extract-Regex-Match-with-Python-Using-Capture-Groups.md

 ## usecase
-The aim of this explainer💡 is to show how a match can be extracted using regex in Python
+The aim of this how-to guide🏁 is to show how a match can be extracted using regex in Python

 <!-- TOC -->